styxlab/kubernetes-mongodb-shard/README.md

 | shard 2 | rss    |  arb    | rsp    |
 | shard 3 | arb    |  rsp    | rss    |

-As can bee seen, the secondary of a particular shard is always on a different node than the primary.
+As can be seen, the secondary of a particular shard is always on a different node than the primary.
 This ensures the replication feature.
 Also, each node does contain the same number of data stores, thus distributing disk usage evenly accross the cluster.